Zulko/pianoputer/README.md

 - [DONE] add piano sample for qwerty
 - [DONE] add caching
 - [DONE] update sample to be c4
-- have ui show the keyboard svg
+- [DONE] have ui show the keyboard image
+- [DONE] have ui be the size of the image
+- confirm that tool works for stereo files too
 - make installable through pypi
 - add clear-cache command
-- update azerty to be anchored at certain location
+- [DONE] update azerty to be anchored at certain location
-- confirm that tool works for stereo files too
+  - TODO fix the note name of this anchor
-- allow non-anchor not to be passed in but give a warning
+- allow non-anchor note to be passed in but give a warning
 - autodetect input file frequency and pitch shift it to the needed start frequency?

 ## Attributions